gavhensley/Studio-Access-Ally/README.md

 # Studi/o Access Ally

-###Studio inventory management
+## Studio inventory management

+### Intro/Setup
 Thank you for checking out our studio management app.
 To view the app, you can either <a href="https://www.youtube.com/watch?v=G5pu3HzPXZA" target="_blank">check out our presentation here</a>, or follow these instructions.
-(Note: You must have Visual Studio Community and Node.JS installed)
+(Note: You must have Visual Studio Community, Microsoft SQL Server Management Studio 18, Visual Studio Code and Node.JS installed)

 1. Clone down the repository
+2. Change the directory to Studio-Access-Ally/backend/Studio-Inventory-API and open the .sln file in Visual Studio
+3. This project uses Entity Framework Core, so in the menus, go to Tools > NuGet Package Manager > Package Manager Console and run the command update-database
+4. Now you can run the API by clicking the ► IIS Express button at the top of the window.
+This will open the API in a browser window, and you will see some JSON data (EquipmentList in the URL).
+Feel free to minimize this window, but don't close the window.
-2. In the command line, change the directory to "frontend"
+5. Next, in the command line, change the directory to "frontend"
-      * Run the following line of code
+      * Run the following command
         ```
         npm install webpack webpack-dev-server webpack-cli --save-dev
         ```
-3.
+3. Now run the command `npm start` to start up the application.

+### What you can do: